Scalable resolvent analysis for three-dimensional flows: Optimizing the RSVD- deltat algorithm

-The main challenge associated with this test basis is the computational cost of computing the least-damped eigenvectors (and adjoint eigenvectors in the case of Petrov-Galekin projection), especially for large systems, even when using algorithms designed for this purpose, \eg Krylov-based methods \citep{ErikssonRizzi85, Edwardsetal94}.
-Overall, the least-damped modes of $\mathsfbi A$ are most helpful for systems that suffer from only a few slowly decaying modes.
+The main challenge associated with this trial basis is the computational cost of computing the least-damped eigenvectors (and adjoint eigenvectors in the case of Petrov-Galekin projection), especially for large systems, even when using algorithms designed for this purpose, \eg Krylov-based methods \citep{ErikssonRizzi85, Edwardsetal94}.
+Overall, the least-damped modes of $\bm A$ are most helpful for systems that suffer from only a few slowly decaying modes.

-Another powerful test basis is formed by stacking the snapshots into a matrix during the integration of the LNS equations, resulting in $\boldsymbol{\phi} = \mathrm{orth} \{\bm q_1, \bm q_2, \bm q_3, ..., \bm q_r\}$ (an orthogonalization of the matrix of snapshots).
-Specifically, $\boldsymbol{\phi}$ can be constructed as the union of $\hat{\mathsfbi Q}$ and $\hat{\mathsfbi Q}^{\Delta t}$ as a reliable test basis.
+Another powerful trial basis is formed by stacking the snapshots into a matrix during the integration of the LNS equations, resulting in $\boldsymbol{\phi} = \mathrm{orth} \{\bm q_1, \bm q_2, \bm q_3, ..., \bm q_r\}$ (an orthogonalization of the matrix of snapshots).
+Specifically, $\boldsymbol{\phi}$ can be constructed as the union of $\hat{\bm Q}$ and $\hat{\bm Q}^{\Delta t}$ as a reliable trial basis.
 Performing QR decomposition on this matrix is essential to ensure orthogonality.
-As the LNS equations are allowed to run for a longer duration, $\boldsymbol{\phi}$ becomes an increasingly effective test basis, providing improved estimates of the transient responses across all frequencies $\omega \in \varOmega$.
-We have observed that this basis is particularly accurate for higher frequencies compared to lower ones.
+As the LNS equations are allowed to run for a longer duration, $\boldsymbol{\phi}$ becomes an increasingly effective trial basis, providing improved estimates of the transient responses across all frequencies $\omega \in \varOmega$.
+We have observed that this basis is more accurate for higher frequencies compared to lower ones.